Where are you based?

 Is the pool step free?

-The venue has a ramp leading up to the side of the pool, and a secondary ramp leading into the pool, however, the incline on these are unfortunately not suitable for wheelchairs.
+We have a ramp leading up to the side of the pool and a secondary ramp leading into the pool, however, the incline on these are unfortunately not suitable for wheelchairs.

 Are life jackets available?

-Yes, canine life jackets are available on site in all sizes.
+Yes, canine swim jackets are available on-site in all sizes.

 Do I need a vet referral?